Trustworthy Representation Learning via Information Funnels and Bottlenecks: Experimental Setup

 \subsection{Fair Classification using the Predictive Posterior}

-In addition to evaluating the fairness of the latent representation, we also evaluate the learned predictive posterior or binary classifier of the fully and semi-supervised models.
-To this end, we examined a form of fair classification where we intervene at test time in the observed $\s$.
-We used this to study the effect on discrimination of counterfactual predictions.
-However, we do not seek to predict the effect of actual interventions, but only make obtain fairer predictions on observational data without making any assumption about the causal mechanisms to generate the data.
-Specifically, we explored two straightforwards interventions on $s$: flipping the binary value of $s$, and fixing $s$ to $0.5$.
+In addition to assessing the fairness of the latent representation, the experiments also evaluate the learned neural predictive posterior of both the fully and semi-supervised models.
+The focus is on a form of fair classification where intervention occurs at test time in the observed $\s$.
+This is utilized to examine the impact of counterfactual predictions on discrimination.
+However, the objective is not to make causal inferences or to predict the outcomes of actual interventions, but to yield fairer predictions on observational data.
+We explored two straightforward interventions on $s$: flipping the binary value of $s$, and fixing $s$ to $0.5$.
 This approach is described in Algorithm~\ref{alg:posterior}.